FissoreD/elpi-formalization/theories/notes.md

 When verifying suffixes, the boolean is removed from the lists using the `G2Gs` function.

-In the rest of the file, we prove several properties relating a state `A` and a state `B` that are connected through calls to `next_alt`, `expand`, `expandedb`, and similar functions.
+In the rest of the file, we prove several properties relating a tree `A` and a tree `B` that are connected through calls to `next_alt`, `expand`, `expandedb`, and similar functions.

 ## Tree to list tests: elpi_test.v

-This file contains tests verifying the correct behavior of the `state_to_list` function.
+This file contains tests verifying the correct behavior of the `tree_to_list` function.

 ## Semantics equivalence